raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Union Types

-Union Types are declared using pipes (|) in your type expressions.
-Union Types are useful to model common scenarios in JSON based applications, for example an array containing objects which can be instances of more than one type.
+Union types are declared using pipes (|) in type expressions.
+Union types are useful for modeling common scenarios in JSON-based applications, for example an array containing objects that can be instances of more than one type.

 ```yaml
 #%RAML 1.0